kjf2152cumc/p8105_hw5/kjf2152_hw5_document.md

 ```

 ![](kjf2152_hw5_document_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 **Comments on Graph:** As group size increases from n = 2 to n = 50, the
 probability that someone in the group shares a birthday with someone
 else increases.

 # Problem 2

-When designing an experiment or analysis, a common question is whether
-it is likely that a true effect will be detected – put differently,
-whether a false null hypothesis will be rejected.
-The probability that a
-false null hypothesis is rejected is referred to as power, and it
-depends on several factors, including: the sample size; the effect size;
-and the error variance.
-In this problem, you will conduct a simulation
+In this problem, I will conduct a simulation to explore power in a
-to explore power in a one-sample t-test.
+one-sample t-test.

 ## Set Elements & Generate Datasets

-Generate 5000 datasets from the model
+Below I generate 5000 datasets from the model:

 𝑥∼𝑁𝑜𝑟𝑚𝑎𝑙\[𝜇,𝜎\]

-First set the following design elements:
+In the `function` I set the following design elements:

 Fix 𝑛=30 Fix 𝜎=5 Set 𝜇=0

-For each dataset, save 𝜇̂ and the p-value arising from a test of 𝐻:𝜇=0
+For each dataset, I save 𝜇̂ and the p-value arising from a test of 𝐻:𝜇=0
 using 𝛼=0.05

-Hint: to obtain the estimate and p-value, use broom::tidy to clean the
+To obtain the estimate and p-value, I use `broom::tidy` to clean the
-output of t.test.
+output of `t.test`:

 ``` r
 t_simulation =